yyqyu/laamap/README.md

 - image gallery (used for some airports) powered by [lightgallery](https://www.lightgalleryjs.com/)
 - notams (using [notams.aim.faa.gov](https://notams.aim.faa.gov))
 - compass and position visualization
+- direction line for showing fly direction and approximate distance for given time.
+This line is shown after minimum speed is exceed

 Map icon [Plane icons created by Good Ware - Flaticon](https://www.flaticon.com/free-icons/plane).